Students from Lake Washington High School (LWHS) competed against 10 other high schools in the annual Washington State Ethics Bowl.

 Washington’s 2- and 4-year public colleges have published statements regarding the use of Smarter Balanced test scores and preparation for entrance into their institutions.

 Washington’s Council of Presidents, representing public four-year colleges and universities in Washington State, has issued a statement about a student’s path towards college preparation.
 Read more about the Council of Presidents’ statement.

 Likewise, the State Board for Community and Technical Colleges (SBCTC) has issued a statement regarding placement options for students entering a 2-year institution.
 Read more about the SBCTC’s agreement.

 * Unless a student is determined to have significant cognitive disabilities, or transferred into Washington public schools in 11th or 12th grade, he or she must attempt state assessments at least once before qualifying for alternatives in each content area: http://www.k12.wa.us/assessment/GraduationAlternatives/default.aspx

 + Students must meet the exit exam minimum score to graduate.

 Students with an Individualized Education Program may earn a Certificate of Individual Achievement (CIA), an alternative to the Certificate of Academic Achievement, if deemed appropriate by their IEP team.
 Graduation requirement options that might be considered by the team are listed on the OSPI website.

 There are three options to take advantage of what are called Certificate of Academic Achievement Options (CAA): GPA Comparison, College Admission and AP Test Scores Option or Dual Credit Course Option.
 Students who do not meet the standard on the SBA may want to review these options.

-Complete a High School and Beyond Plan
+High School and Beyond Plan

 What are the components of a High School and Beyond Plan?